Strilanc/Strilanc.github.io/_posts/2015-07-05-Things-I-Cant-Solve-Multiplication.markdown

 # Things I've Tried

-The title of this post says I can't solve the multiplication problem.
+The title of this post says I can't solve the multiplying-fast problem.
 I suppose I should justify that statement by noting some of the things I've tried that don't work.

 1. **Cache the squares.**